giampaolo/pyftpdlib/docs/api.rst

   permissions are granted by default in the class constructors.

   *global_perm* is a series of letters referencing the users permissions;
-  defaults to "elradfmw" which means full read and write access for everybody (except anonymous). *allowed_users* and *rejected_users* options expect a list of users which are accepted or rejected for authenticating against the FTP server; defaults both to ``[]`` (no restrictions). *require_valid_shell*
+  defaults to "elradfmwMT" which means full read and write access for everybody (except anonymous). *allowed_users* and *rejected_users* options expect a list of users which are accepted or rejected for authenticating against the FTP server; defaults both to ``[]`` (no restrictions). *require_valid_shell*